deepugami/ImpactPools/README.md

 # ImpactPools - DeFi for Good

-Hey!
-I built this DeFi application on the Stellar network that combines yield farming with charitable giving.
+This is a DeFi application on the Stellar network that combines yield farming with charitable giving.
 The idea came to me when I realized most DeFi users don't think about social impact - so I created a platform where users earn competitive yields while automatically donating to charity.

 ## What I Built